FrostF0X/knowledge/tests/unit/best-practices.md

 ### Interfaces

-Don't use mocks to mock concrete classes, if you have desire to mock something then probably we have one of 2 cases:
+Don't create mocks of concrete classes, if you have desire to mock something then probably we have one of 2 cases:
 * It is heavy weight object that is hard to create
-* It is object which you have no full control over which is probably belongs to IO or infrastructure layer
+* It is object which you have no full control over which is probably belongs to IO or infrastructure layer (see bindings)

 To clarify concepts and for better architecture it is better to create interface.

 ### Bindings

 Don't mock third-party code (code that you own) because, it means that your application depends and highly coupled to code that cannot be changed.
+It's like depending on contract that you have no control over and that can be updated at any moment.
 Create wrapper around binding and mock it instead.

+### Set up

+If it is hard to set up test dependency that it is probably hard to use in production code, maybe it has dependency on something heavyweight or coupled to lower layers.
+If your test have indicated this situation then it's time to think about architecture, maybe about adding layer of indirection to some dependency or ISP.
+Another awkward consequence is bloated constructor, however we know how to deal with it :)

+### Expectations

+Generally there should be single expectation per test - every expectation belongs to single feature, this features should be tested separately.
+If you have more than 1 expectation then:
+* You wrote test with **overspecification**
+* You testing two concerns in single test

+For object state test assert equality with expected object rather that adding multiple asserts - it will clarify what you are expecting as end result of your test.

 ### Notes

 Don't mock return values with no logic like DTO and entities.